openshift/kube-compare/docs/reference-config-guide-v2.md

 in the group are expected to be included and any which are missing will be reported.
 If none of the required CRs in the group are included then no report of "missing content" for the group will be generated.

-In this version Parts only help with organization of the components into groups and don't have any affection on the diff process.
+In this version Parts only help with organization of the components into groups and don't have any effect on the diff process.

 Thus, the file `metadata.yaml` includes an array denoted by `parts` of one or more objects.
 Each object includes: